wehak/ROV-handle-DB/README.md

 # ROV-handle-DB
 A database for object detection and pose estimation of objects under water.
 Footage is from a Blueye X3 circling targets at 8 meters depth in the sea.
+Recorded at two different locations at two different days with varying levels of turbidity.

 ![](/assets/bluerov_observe.png)